What Will You Study

 Your first year comprises an exploration of the Spanish language and its cultural context as well as the core History module ‘From Medieval to Modern: History and Historians’.
 Alongside this, you can choose the History module ‘People, Places, and the Past’ or a minor subject from another department.

 Building on your language skills in Year 2, you will study the culture, politics and history of the Spanish-speaking world in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with the core module, ‘The Nature and Practice of History’, and select options such as, 'Mapping Terra Incognita: Travel and Exploration of the Americas and the Pacific, 1492-1642' and 'Spain 1560-1700: Inquisition, Armada and Empire'.

-Spending your third year abroad in a Spanish-speaking country makes a major contribution to your command of the language, while deepening your intercultural sensitivity.
+Spending your third year abroad in a Spanish-speaking gives you the opportunity to develop your language proficiency while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.

 In your final year, you consolidate your Spanish language skills, and study specialist culture and comparative modules, such as ‘Imagining Modern Europe: Post-Revolutionary Utopias and Ideologies in the First Half of the Nineteenth Century’.
 You will also select History modules such as ‘Europe’s Age of Extremes, 1914-45: Film and Memory’ or ‘The Shock of the New - Modernity and Modernism in American Culture, 1877-1919’.

 - Chinese Studies and French Studies : BA Hons

 - Chinese Studies and German Studies : BA Hons

 - Chinese Studies and Spanish Studies : BA Hons